nfredrik/mickarucken/README.md

 using a a DHT11 sensors, Raspberry Pi Pico W and for foward it with help of WIFI or LoRA to visulalize it using DataCake.

-The project introduces a solution to read humidity and temperature using a DHT11 sensor, Raspberry Pi Pico W, and forward the data with the help of Wi-Fi and/or LoRa, and later visualize the information using DataCake.”
+The project introduces a solution to read humidity and temperature using a DHT11 sensors, Raspberry Pi Pico W, and forward the data with the help of Wi-Fi and/or LoRa, and later visualize the information using DataCake.

 This project was part of the course ***23ST-1DT305 Introduction to Applied IoT 2024*** at Linnaeus University, Kalmar Sweden.